Content warning: sexual violence, abuse.

 Why not turn to feminism which allows people to be vocal in the aftermath of losing their voice?
 Why not seek reassurance in a movement that dissects the dynamics of the patriarchy to demonstrate exactly how the things that try to destroy you can be fought against?
 In psychotherapy for sexual abuse the words you choose (if you have any) to describe what happened, how it felt then, and how it feels now are hugely important in taking back control of yourself and your life.
 If ‘feminist’ is a part of this, then it must be welcomed into the process.

-If you’d like to get help through psychotherapy and counselling, please get in touch.
+If you’d like to get sexual abuse counselling, and psychotherapy please get in touch.